emmercm/igir/docs/usage/handheld/onionos.md

       --output /Volumes/OnionOS/BIOS
     ```

+## ROMs

 OnionOS uses its own proprietary [ROM folder structure](https://github.com/OnionUI/Onion/wiki/Emulators#rom-folders---quick-reference), so `igir` has a replaceable `{onion}` token to sort ROMs into the right place.
+See the [replaceable tokens page](../../tokens.md) for more information.

 === "Windows"